-Almost every household in the country rears cattle, but the rearing practice remains unscientific-free-grazing in open public land is the common practice.
+Almost every household in the country rears cattle, but the rearing practice remains unscientific - free-grazing in open public land is the common practice.
 Overgrazing of animals in cultivated land in the hilly and mountainous area accelerates the compaction and pulverisation of fertile top-soils, which speeds up the physical degradation of soil.
 Hence, SSMP has promoted stall feeding through the on-farm production of fodder/forage, which supplies livestock feed, nutrient cycling and builds resilience of the local agro-ecosystem.
-One of the strategies of the SSM is to utilise the terrace risers, ridges (Figure 2) and wasteland around the farm (which often accounts for about 25 % of the farmlands) for fodder/forage production, integrating legumes to improve the quality of livestock feed and encourage stall feeding.
-This practice has been highly recognised by the farming community as it has reduced the workload of women in fetching animal feed.
+One of the strategies of the SSM is to utilise the terrace risers, ridges (Plate 1) and wasteland around the farm (which often accounts for about 25 per cent of the farmlands) for fodder/forage production, integrating legumes to improve the quality of livestock feed and encourage stall feeding.
+This practice has been highly